Jacob Ettlinger

-Jacob Ettlinger (17 March 1798 – 7 December 1871) (יעקב עטטלינגער) was a German rabbi and author, and one of the leaders of Orthodox Judaism.
+Jacob Ettlinger (17 March 1798 – 7 December 1871) (יעקב עטטלינגער) was an Ashkenazi rabbi and author, and one of the leaders of Orthodox Judaism.
 He is sometimes referred to as the Aruch la-Ner (ערוך לנר), after his best-known publication.

 Biography

 Ettlinger was born in Karlsruhe, Baden, and died in Altona, Prussia.
 He received his early education from his father Aaron, who was Klausrabbiner (rabbi of a small synagogue) in Karlsruhe.
 Aaron was also a recognized Talmudical scholar who was steeped in Kabbalah.

 He then went to study under the Rabbi of Karlsruhe, Rabbi Asher Wallerstein, the son of the famed Shaagas Aryeh.
 Wallerstein was also the Chief Rabbi of the entire Grand Duchy of Baden.
 Ettlinger remained his student until the age of 18.

 Ettlinger rounded off his Talmudical education in the yeshiva of Abraham Bing in Würzburg, one of the most significant Torah centers in Germany.
 While there, he attended the University of Würzburg, mainly studying philosophy.
 He was thus among the earliest German rabbis who possessed academic training.
 It should be pointed out, however, that he never received any formal degree.

-The fact that Ettlinger stayed fervently Orthodox, even though he attended University, was considered by most to be an anomaly.
+The fact that Ettlinger stayed fervently Orthodox, even though he attended university, was considered by most to be an anomaly.
 Kaufmann Kohler reports that the saying was current that "Satan made him go through the university and come forth so immune and loyal, as to lure all the rest of [the] modern Rabbis to pursue those studies which caused their disloyalty to Modern Judaism".